Connétable (Jersey and Guernsey): Jersey

-Each of the 12 parishes elects a Connétable.
+Each of the 12 parishes elects a connétable.

-In the parish, the Connétable presides over the Parish Assembly (l'assemblée paroissiale), which sets the rates (land tax), elects various officers, votes on applications for liquor licenses, names roads, and authorises contracts to be entered into by the parish.
+In the parish, the connétable presides over the parish assembly (l'assemblée paroissiale), which sets the rates (land tax), elects various officers, votes on applications for liquor licenses, names roads, and authorises contracts to be entered into by the parish.

-The Connétable is also head of the parish's honorary police force.
+The connétable is also head of the parish's honorary police force.

-Each Connétable is, by reason of that office, a member of the States Assembly.
+Each connétable is, by reason of that office, a member of the States Assembly.

-In Jersey, each parish elects a Connétable at general elections to run the parish and also represent the parish in the legislature, the States Assembly.
+In Jersey, each parish elects a connétable at general elections to run the parish and also represent the parish in the legislature, the States Assembly.

-At parish-level, the constable presides over the Roads Committee, the Conseil Paroissial (except St. Helier) and parish assemblies.
+At parish-level, the constable presides over the roads committee, the Conseil Paroissial (except St. Helier) and parish assemblies.
 The twelve constables also collectively sit as the Comité des Connétables.
 The constable is the titular head of the Honorary Police.
-With the Roads Inspectors, Roads Committee and other officers, the constable of each parish also carries out the visites du branchage twice a year.
+With the roads inspectors, roads committees and other officers, the constable of each parish also carries out a visites du branchage twice a year.

 History

-The origins of the Connétable are believed to be military and the position is recorded as early as 1462.
-The office is unique to the island, being no parallel office in England or mainland Normandy, though Victor Hugo believed the office to of English origin, perhaps a version of the English mayor.
+The origins of the connétable are believed to be military and the position is recorded as early as 1462.
+The office is unique to the island, being no parallel office in England or mainland Normandy, though Victor Hugo believed the office to be of English origin, perhaps a version of the English mayor.